gsbdarc/intro_to_yens_2024/docs/4_the_yens.md

 ### Yens project directories

-- ZFS also has ~1PB of high-performance storage that the DARC team can allocate in large quantities for all faculty and student projects
+- ZFS also has ~1 PB of high-performance storage that the DARC team can allocate in large quantities for all faculty and student projects

-- In particular, faculty and students can request the creation of a **project directory** of a some size, which is also backed up, can store large files, and can be shared for collaborative work
+- In particular, faculty and students can request the creation of a **project directory** of some size, which is also backed up, can store large files, and can be shared for collaborative work
     - Faculty project directories are located at `/zfs/projects/faculty/<Faculty-SUNetID>-<Project-Name>`
     - Student project directories are located at `/zfs/projects/students/<Student-SUNetID>-<Project-Name>`
     - The following file system diagram illustrates where these directories are housed on ZFS: